Top bills OK'd by Missouri lawmakers in final session hours

 FREE COVID-19 TESTING

-COVID-19 testing, if recommended by a doctor, would be free to all Missourians.
+COVID-19 testing, if recommended by a doctor, would be free to all Missourians under a health care bill.

 VAPING